Skip to content

 Field Type Default Description

-severity DiagnosticSeverity :error Severity (diagnostic severity)
+severity DiagnosticSeverity :error Severity of the diagnostic.

 DocSection